emacselements/nov-highlights/README.md

 ## Configuration

+### Important Note About Tooltips

+When `nov-highlights-mode` is enabled, it sets `x-gtk-use-system-tooltips` to `nil` to ensure annotations display properly.
+This is a global Emacs setting.
+If you need to restore the system tooltip behavior, disable the mode or manually reset the variable.

 ### Recommended Nov Mode Settings

 For better text navigation and selection in Nov mode (especially for highlighting), add this to your `~/.emacs` or `~/.emacs.d/init.el`: